TheLazySquid/TFView/README.md

 2. Add `ip 0.0.0.0`, `rcon_password [your password here]`, and `net_start` to your autoexec.
 3. (Optional, but strongly recommended) Get a [Steam api key](https://steamcommunity.com/dev/apikey).
 This lets you see the profile pictures of the players in your game.
 4. (Optional) Get a [MegaAntiCheat api key](https://megaanticheat.com/provision) to send demos of games you play to MegaAntiCheat's masterbase.
 (You will also need to run `ds_enable 2` in the console).

+## Storage Usage

+TFView uses a really small amount of storage space.
+Even with 100,000 different players and 6,500 different games recorded the database only uses roughly 42 megabytes.